daniaokuye/winnerineast.github.io/README.md

 - [keras-rl](https://github.com/winnerineast/keras-rl):keras-rl implements some state-of-the art deep reinforcement learning algorithms in Python and seamlessly integrates with the deep learning library Keras.
 - [open spiel](https://github.com/winnerineast/open_spiel):OpenSpiel is a collection of environments and algorithms for research in general reinforcement learning and search/planning in games.
 - [spriteworld](https://github.com/winnerineast/spriteworld):Spriteworld: A Flexible, Configurable Reinforcement Learning Environment.
+- [StereoNet](https://github.com/winnerineast/StereoNet):Guided Hierarchical Refinement for Real-Time Edge-Aware Depth prediction model in pytorch.
+- [Weight Agnostic Neural Networks](https://github.com/winnerineast/weightagnostic.github.io): Not all neural network architectures are created equal, some perform much better than others for certain tasks.
+But how important are the weight parameters of a neural network compared to its architecture?
+In this work, we question to what extent neural network architectures alone, without learning any weight parameters, can encode solutions for a given task.
+We propose a search method for neural network architectures that can already perform a task without any explicit weight training.
+To evaluate these networks, we populate the connections with a single shared weight parameter sampled from a uniform random distribution, and measure the expected performance.
+We demonstrate that our method can find minimal neural network architectures that can perform several reinforcement learning tasks without weight training.
+On supervised learning domain, we find architectures that can achieve much higher than chance accuracy on MNIST using random weights.

 ## <a name="Needtofurtherprocesstheserepos">Need to further process these repos</a>
 - [paper collections and codes](https://github.com/winnerineast/handong1587.github.io)